radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 Each asset supported has two pools, one to provide liquidity supply and one to lock collateral.
 In this way, this design can support multiple assets while risk between assets should be contained within each pool(s).
 I have yet to research different pool designs or develop or a way to model risk.
 This was just something I thought was intuitive.

+### Credit Report System Design

+The credit report design is quite primitive.
+The basic gestalt is that, users can earn credit scores by repaying back their loan.
+Users need to borrow a minimum of 1,000 of value to begin earning credit.

+Here is the credit score calculation:

+Repay > 25% of the remaining balance & a minimum of 1,000 in value = 25 credit score.
+Repay > 50% of the remaining balance & a minimum of 1,000 in value = 35 credit score.
+Repay > 75% of the remaining balance & a minimum of 1,000 in value = 45 credit score.
+Repay > 100% of the remaining balance & a minimum of 1,000 in value = 60 credit score.

+Users who have achieved 100, 200, or 300 credit score are rewarded with the following:

+1%, 2%, or 3% interest rate coupons, respectively.

+3%, 6%, or 9% increase in max borrow allowed, respectively.

 ### Blueprints Overview
 The DegenFi Protocol is made up of 6 core blueprints.
 These blueprints are `DegenFi`, `LendingPool`, `CollateralPool`, `UserManagement`, `Radiswap`, and `PseudoPriceOracle`.